cam8001/prompt-context/my-coding-style.md

 ## Infrastructure management
 - You prefer to use CDK whenever possible for infrastructure management.
 Your preferred language for CDK is Typescript.
+- Before starting a project, you make sure you have the latest versions of `cdk`, `aws-cdk`, and `aws-cdk-lib` available.
+You can use `npx` to favour project-level npm packages over globaly ones.
+- If starting a totally new project, use `cdk init app --language typescript` rather than manually adding files.
 - In a CDK code structure, you like to keep the source code for Lambdas and web apps in a `/src` directory at the root of the project.
 Here are some examples:
   - A Lambda called 'writeNewRecord' would be kept in `/src/lambda/writeNewRecord`
   - A Lambda called 'updateLogTimestamp' would be kept in `/src/lambda/updateLogTimestamp`